Learn Chinese, Math, English ELA online with WuKong Education!

-WuKong Education Blog / Learning Tips / Chinese Learning / Dragon in Chinese: A Comprehensive Guide 2024
+Blog / Chinese / Dragon in Chinese: A Comprehensive Guide 2025

 Preface

-The dragon symbolises good luck, good health, prosperity, wisdom, male energy, power, ambition, nobility, fertility.
-It is considered as the son of heavens and leader of rainfalls.
+The dragon symbolises good luck, good health, prosperity, wisdom, male energy, power, ambition, nobility, and fertility.
+It is considered the son of the heavens and the leader of rainfalls.
 The Chinese also believe that the dragon controls the water bodies like rivers, seas, and oceans, and it also controls the rain.
-It is not in a single colour, in fact, the dragon symbol in Chinese has many colours like black, red, white, etc. and each one of them depicts different things.
-Let’s dig into the details of the role of a dragon in Chinese culture furthermore.
+It is not in a single color; in fact, the dragon symbol in Chinese has many colors, like black, red, white, etc., and each one of them depicts different things.
+Let’s dig into the details of the role of a dragon in Chinese culture, furthermore.

 The traditional Chinese Dragon symbol